 It is possible to download trail maps from the Baltic Forest hiking website.
 The website contains detailed information about the time to cover each section, the type of terrain, and the various attractions on the way.

 Some of the prominent attractions include Lithuania’s Žemaitija and Dzūkija National Parks.
 The crystal-clear lakes and the breathtaking landscapes of these national parks are a treat for the eyes.
-Estonia also boasts two important national parks — Alutaguse and Lahemaa, which is also known as the “Land of Bays.”
+Estonia also boasts two important national parks — Alutaguse and Lahemaa, which are also known as the “Land of Bays.”

 Last but not least are Latvia’s Gauja and Kemeri National Parks.
 Gauja National Park is the oldest and the largest national park in Latvia and has more than 500 historical markers and monuments in the form of churches, medieval castles, windmills, wooden bridges, etc. The place also abounds in natural beauty in the form of pine forests, river-view trails, and rocky cliffs.